 That’s it.
 We have no idea if the area we’ve chosen is where we want to stay or how much we’ll love the country.
 So the less we book upfront, the more flexibility we have once in the country.

-If I’m planning longer term travel with my husband and daughter, we’re more likely to again start with an itinerary of the places we want to visit.
-Book the flights for the entire trip in advance and book hotels/accommodation for the entire trip.
+If I’m planning longer term travel with my husband and daughter, we’re more likely to again start with an itinerary of the places we want to visit, but then book the flights and hotels/accommodation for the entire trip in advance.

-When we start to travel again next year, we’ll most likely book flights in and out of countries, but only secure a few days’ accommodation until we get there and decide where we want to stay.
+When we start to travel again in a few weeks time, we’re spending the first three months house sitting our way around the UK while we see family etc, and will then most likely book flights in and out of countries, but only secure a few days’ accommodation until we get there and decide where we want to stay.

 We use both skyscanner.net and google flights to check flights.